mmoya01/Natural-Language-Processing/README.md

 ## Natural Language Processing
-This repository contains all of my problem sets from NLP
+This repository contains all of the problem sets completed from my NLP class at Tufts

+---

 #### Problem Set 1: Regular expressions and finite state automata python file
 In this problem set I build a FSA that accepts all dates in the form MM[/, - or blank ]DD[/, - or blank ]YYYY from 1900 to 2099